diskuv/dkml-workflows-monorepo-example/duniverse/dune_/doc/hacking.rst

         Hello, world!
       |}]

-For integration tests, we use a system similar to `Cram tests
+For integration tests, we use a system similar to `cram tests
 <https://bitheap.org/cram/>`_ for testing shell commands and their behavior:

 .. code:: bash